At a Glance

 ✨Showcase Your Expertise

-As the Head of Employment Law, it's crucial to demonstrate your deep understanding of employment legislation and case law.
-Prepare to discuss specific cases you've handled and how your advice has positively impacted clients.
+As a candidate for the Head of Employment Law, it's crucial to demonstrate your in-depth knowledge of both contentious and non-contentious employment issues.
+Be prepared to discuss specific cases you've handled and the outcomes, as this will highlight your practical experience and expertise.